-Review your caseload and determine:

-- o when you will notify the firm of your intended departure; - o when clients will be notified of your departure; - who will be notified of your departure, i.e., current client matters or all clients matters, including former clients, for which you had primary responsibility; - o what will be contained in the notification letter to clients; and who will send it.

-Compile a list of client matters for which you were the originating and/or responsible attorney and include:

-- o addresses, phone numbers, and other contact information related to each file; - o all active client matters, the current status of each matter and any important upcoming deadlines and dates; - o active client matters pending before a tribunal; - o all clients that you believe should be notified of your departure and which of those clients you would like to take with you and/or those you intend to leave behind with the old firm; - o any funds deposited into the firm's trust account that have not been earned or expended; - o any outstanding accounts receivable, unbilled disbursements; - any work in progress; - o and any case management issues.

-Discuss with the firm the best procedure to notify clients regarding your departure.
+- □ Review your firm's partnership, shareholder or employment agreement concerning provisions made in advance for departing lawyers. - □ Review your caseload and determine: - when you will notify the firm of your intended departure; - when clients will be notified of your departure; - who will be notified of your departure, i.e., current client matters or all clients matters, including former clients, for which you had primary responsibility; - what will be contained in the notification letter to clients; and who will send it. - □ Compile a list of client matters for which you were the originating and/or responsible attorney and include: - o addresses, phone numbers, and other contact information related to each file; - all active client matters, the current status of each matter and any important upcoming deadlines and dates; - o active client matters pending before a tribunal; - all clients that you believe should be notified of your departure and which of those clients you would like to take with you and/or those you intend to leave behind with the old firm; - o any funds deposited into the firm's trust account that have not been earned or expended; - o any outstanding accounts receivable, unbilled disbursements; - o any work in progress; - $\circ \quad \text{and any case management issues.}$ - Discuss with the firm the best procedure to notify clients regarding your departure.
 You and the firm should try to jointly notify clients by letter.
 If not possible, clients may be notified separately by the firm and you.
-The notification should advise the client of the change in the representation and should not be in the form of a solicitation for the client's business.

-Notification letter to clients affected your departure, prepared, and sent either jointly or individually, should be professional in nature and tone and include the following elements:
+The notification should advise the client of the change in the representation and should not be in the form of a solicitation for the client's business. - Notification letter to clients affected your departure, prepared, and sent either jointly or individually, should be professional in nature and tone and include the following elements: